chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 Permissions

 - Access to environments where you are Environment Admin
-- View overview of all the environments where you are Environment Admin
+- View an overview of all the environments where you are Environment Admin
 - Manage the CHILI GraFx environment where you are Environment Admin
 	- Environment Settings (eg. branding)
 	- User management (CRUD actions) for the users of environments where you are Environment Admin